wolfabj/amandajacobswolf/README.md

+Note: This project is based on https://github.com/mangamaui/eleventy-not-so-minimal-blog-starter.
+Below is the original readme of that project.

 # Eleventy Not So Minimal Blog Starter

 A not so minimal starter for building a website + blog using the Eleventy static site generator.